For years, people thought they needed to avoid fats, but in fact, the right fats are crucial to a healthy lifestyle. Read on to learn all about fat!

 You can boost your Omega-3 intake from a multivitamin, or sources like hemp and flax seeds, and fatty fish.
 Even strawberries and broccoli have trace amounts of this essential fatty acid.
 Omega-6s are easier to come by since you probably consume many of them through canola, sunflower, soy, and palm oil.

 The inhabitants of the Mediterranean region are known for their good heart health.
 Despite, or perhaps because of their extensive use of good olive oil, obesity and cardiovascular diseases are less common there than in the USA or other western countries.
 Even if you live miles away from the Mediterranean, you can incorporate many of these principles into your diet by consuming more quality fats, fish, vegetables, and quality whole grains.

 Fats and More

 Which is your preferred fat or oil in the kitchen?
 Do you make an effort to only buy organic or free-range meats and dairy products?
-Discuss this on FamilyApp.
+Talk it over with friends and family on FamilyApp.